m-maina12/m-maina12.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Biostatistics and Epidemiology, University of Bern, 2025-2028 (expected)
+* Ph.D in *Biostatistics and Epidemiology*, University of Bern, 2025-2028 (expected)
-* Second-level University Master in Machine Learning and Big Data for precision medicine and biomedical research, University of Padova, 2026 (expected)
+* Second-level University Master in *Machine Learning and Big Data for precision medicine and biomedical research*, University of Padova, 2026 (expected)
-* MSc in Biostatistics, University of Milano-Bicocca, 2022-2025
+* MSc in *Biostatistics*, University of Milano-Bicocca, 2022-2025
   * **Final grade**: 110/110 with honors
   * **Thesis title**: Umbilical cord blood lead levels: predictions using micro-spatial child dentine measures.
-* First-level University Master in Business Intelligence & Big Data Analytics, University of Milano-Bicocca, 2023-2024
+* First-level University Master in *Business Intelligence & Big Data Analytics*, University of Milano-Bicocca, 2023-2024
-* BSc in Statistical and Economic Sciences, University of Milano-Bicocca, 2019-2022
+* BSc in *Statistical and Economic Sciences*, University of Milano-Bicocca, 2019-2022
   * **Final grade**: 110/110 with honors
   * **Thesis title**: Open Innovation and corporate taxonomies: a reading through managers’ behaviors and Pavitt classification.